instructor-adam/TechnicalInterviewPrep2020/README.md

 To get setup to submit homework, **fork this repository**.

-Then do the following when you want to do homework
+Then do the following when you do homework:

 - Pull from my repository to your fork.
 There will be files in the correct location for the work to do that day.
 If you are submitting